rxstack/rxstack/packages/security/README.md

     - `authorization_header` -extracts the token from http header
 - `ttl` - token validity in seconds.
 Defaults to `300`
 - `refresh_token_ttl` - the time in seconds token could be refreshed.
 Default to `(60 * 60 * 24)`
+- `user_identity_field` - name of the property in the decoded payload which is used to look up the user.
-- `secret` - used to encode/decode the token:
+- `default_issuer` - default name of the issuer, used to load the secret key
+- `secret_configurations` - an array of secret configurations:
-    - String type - hard to guess string
+    - `secret` - string token or `Rsa` object
+    - `signature_algorithm` - algorithm used in jwt
+    - `issuer` - issuer name

+For more information, please check [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)

+### <a name="secret-loader"></a> Secret Loader

+An array of configurations are passed to `secret_configurations` option.
+Each option creates a `SecretLoader` service instance which is responsible to load ssh keys or string secret.
+You need to configure at least one secret and set it as default issuer.

+`SecretLoader` options:

-    - `Rsa` - object with the following properties:
+- `secret` - value should be a string or `Rsa` object
+    - `Rsa`
         - `public_key` - path to public key, used to decode the token
         - `private_key` - path to private key, used to sign the token, needed if local authentication is enabled.
-        - `passphrase` - used alongside private key
+        - `passphrase` - used alongside private key.
-- `signature_algorithm` - algorithm used in jwt
+- `signature_algorithm` - algorithm used in jwt.
+Defaults to `RS512`
-- `user_identity_field` - name of the property in the decoded payload which is used to look up the user.
+- `issuer` - name of the issuer, used to load the secret key

-For more information, please check [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)

 ### <a name="token-extractors"></a> Token Extractors